thomaslombart/dialogflow-testing-library/README.md

 ## Roadmap

-- Test this library
 - Add support for Actions On Google
 - Add support for Facebook Messenger,
-- Add custom matchers for basic cards
 - Add custom matchers for parameters